 - Provide emergency assistance for purchasing items such as food, over the counter medication and taxi fares

 - Seed-fund local initiatives that have a mission of social inclusion or poverty reduction (previously funded projects included the One City downtown cleaning team pilot, the rural transportation plan and the low-income dental clinic at the health unit)

+The proposed cut would apply to the seed-funding of community projects.
 “It was really handy to have that money to seed other programs with,” says Armstrong.

 The proposed cut to the Poverty Reduction Initiatives budget line is $71,686 — almost exactly half of the fund’s previous budget.
 The cut will lower both the City’s and County’s contributions to the fund.